5 Ways to Keep Pets Safe on Halloween

 Halloween can be a fun event for families and their pets.
 However, if safety precautions aren’t taken, it can also be a hazardous time for our four-legged companions.

-According to Dr. Justine Lee, a veterinary emergency critical care specialist and author of two popular books on pets, calls increase by 12 percent during the week of Halloween, making it the call center’s busiest time of year.
+According to Dr. Justine Lee, a veterinary emergency critical care specialist and author of books on pets, calls increase by 12 percent during the week of Halloween, making it among the busiest times of year for emergency veterinary practices.

 Here are some practical yet potentially life-saving tips that can help protect your pets on Halloween.